 If my student has been exposed and is required to quarantine, can they return if they receive a negative COVID test?

-If a student is being asked to quarantine they have been identified through contact tracing to have been a possible exposure or actually exposed.
-They must be quarantined for 14 days regardless of negative test.
-From the point of exposure you can begin symptoms and test positive up to 14 days.
+If a student is being asked to quarantine, they have been identified through contact tracing to have been a possible exposure or actually exposed.
 If your student does go for testing, please note all members of the household will need to remain home until results are received.
+You will be required to quarantine for a length of time as determined by the health room nurses and current guidelines.

 What does quarantine mean, what is my student allowed to do?

-During the 14 days of quarantine your student should remain at home and distance themselves as much as possible from others.
-They should not be attending ANY activities outside of the home for the duration of his quarantine.
+During the quarantine your student should remain at home and distance themselves as much as possible from others.
+They should not be attending ANY activities outside of the home for the duration of this quarantine.

 Do siblings of my exposed student have to quarantine as well?